amcneil36/amcneil36.github.io/programs/CityStats/readme.md

-## CSV file with weather and demographics information by city
+## Weather and demographics information for each city
 Latest download: <a href="cityStats.csv" download>cityStats.csv</a>

 ### Field name descriptions